zfergus/aplmoo/math/lagrange_multipliers.md

 QR factorization on the i<sup>th</sup> set of constraints will be very expensive because the number of non-zeros will be $O(n2^i)$.

-The eventual solve will not necessarily behave well because the constraints are not full rank.